abhishekraj00/RegistrationForm/README.md

 1. Open another command prompt or terminal.
 2. Navigate to the frontend directory:
 3. Once you're inside the backend directory, start the server: `npm start`

+## i made a small walkthough video to have a better idea

 [Project Walkthorugh ] [https://youtu.be/a9xlM2YHLn8]